Consulting

 Customizability: Zoho can be customized and tailored to a company’s business needs and workflows.

-Integrations: Zoho integrates with various tools, software, and other products within the Zoho suite, allowing users to create workflows.
+Integrations: Zoho integrates with other tools, software, and products within the Zoho suite, enabling users to build workflows.

 Cons

 Sales CRM: Zoho is a generic CRM created for sales teams, not consultants.
-Consulting teams must spend considerable resources and time customizing the product to get the most value.
+Consulting teams must invest significant time and resources in customizing the product to maximize its value.

 Implementation Complexity: Zoho is not an easy CRM to implement, and customization can be time-consuming and challenging for non-technical users.

-Limited Support: Their customer support is known to be less responsive than other CRMs.
-Additionally, their support staff is not well-versed in the specific use cases of a consulting firm.
+Limited Support: Their customer support is less responsive than that of other CRMs.
+Additionally, their support staff is not well-versed in the consulting firm's specific use cases.
 This will result in hours trying to fix or troubleshoot minor issues.

 Pipedrive CRM

-Pipedrive is a well-known player in the CRM space used by consulting firms and independent consultants with varying degrees of success.
-As with the other products in this article, Pipedrive excels at taking deals down a sales funnel, but it’s not ideal for relationship-driven businesses such as consulting.
+Pipedrive is a well-known CRM used by consulting firms and independent consultants, with varying degrees of success.
+As with the other products in this article, Pipedrive excels at guiding deals through a sales funnel, but it’s not ideal for relationship-driven businesses, such as consulting.

 Pros